TechNerd2009/Shankar-Hangman-Game/README.md

-# 🎩 Hangman Game - A Twist on the Classic!
+# 🎩 Vibecoded Hangman Game - A Twist on the Classic!

 An interactive web-based Hangman game with animations, sound effects, and a unique gameplay twist!